tidyverse/dplyr/cran-comments.md

 ## revdepcheck results

-We checked 2089 reverse dependencies (2071 from CRAN + 18 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2132 reverse dependencies (2111 from CRAN + 21 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problem
+ * We saw 2 new problems
- * We failed to check 119 packages
+ * We failed to check 129 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* jstor: We could not reproduce locally
-* unpivotr: pull request available https://github.com/nacnudus/unpivotr/issues/39
+* ralger: A pull request has been prepared https://github.com/feddelegrand7/ralger/pull/3